 This BPA-free water bottle features Purist technology, which coats the inside of the bottle to prevent odor, mold and unpleasant plastic taste.
 A high-flow nozzle combined with an easy-to-grip bottle shape means you can easily gulp down water without interrupting your ride.

-9. Best for Grip: Charge Bikes Fabric Gripper Water Bottle
+9. Best Grip: Charge Bikes Fabric Gripper Water Bottle

 If you regularly ride in inclement weather (or tend to get sweaty hands), you may want a bottle that's especially easy to grip.
 This highly textured Fabric Gripper Bottle won't slip out of your hands no matter how wet it gets.